maxchampoux/fx4biz-rest/README.md

 ```
 GET /v1/accounts/{:id}/balance
 ```
-Retrieve the balance of an account hold in the FX4Biz books (i.e. Wallet account balance)
+Retrieve the balance of a wallet account hold in the FX4Biz books.
+It is not possible to retrieve the balance of an external account.
+If the id given in the url parameters do not match with one of your wallet account, the json response will be an error.
+It is possible to retrieve the balance of a wallet account on a specific date.
+You have to mention the closing date to retrieve the balance of you wallet on a past date.

 Url parameters: